mpicard/goes/README.md

 `goes` is an opinionated event sourcing / CQRS transactional framework using PostgreSQL as both event store and query store.
-It handle for you all the event dispatching, serialization, deserialization, command execution logic for you.
+It handles all the event dispatching, serialization, deserialization, persistence and command execution logics for you.

 1. [Glossary](#glossary)
 2. [Usage](#usage)